By Shoresh Shafei, Justin Benson & Nathaniel Talbott

 As an independent credit card vault that allows our customers to route payments to their preferred payment partners, Spreedly facilitates online payments via more than 100 payment gateways and third party API's in over 100 countries.
 With greater than 10 million credit cards stored, and working with hundreds of customers in different industry segments across the globe, Spreedly has unique access to a database of vaulted payment methods and executed transactions that can be used to start exploring important questions in the payment industry in order to help us all make smarter, data-supported decisions

-In a series of blog posts, we will use data analytics to address challenges our customers deal with that might also be of broader interest to the e-commerce and payments industry.
+In a series of blog posts, we will use data analytics to address challenges our customers face that might also be of broader interest to the e-commerce and payments industry.
 What is the average lifetime of a credit card?
 Should companies, particularly subscription or "one click payment" e-commerce services, care about card types (i.e. Visa vs. MasterCard)?
 What can companies do to keep their vaulted payment methods clean and up to date?
 How do you reduce credit card decline rates?

 Our first foray is in an area near and dear to subscription-based companies: customer churn related to lost, stolen, or expired cards.
 Services like Visa's North American Account Updater can help with the problem, but they don't cover all brands in all regions.
 So, what measures can merchants take to reduce credit card declines to improve their churn?

 As a startup, the pace at which cards are being stored in Spreedly is accelerating rapidly.
 In fact, 70% of all the cards stored in our vault have been added in just the last 12 months.
 That means we should represent a pretty "fresh" batch of cards when looking at our vault.
-One notable exception we'll caveat is that we do imports from other payment providers on behalf of merchants; in such cases we're inheriting a set of data into our vault that is of unknown age.
+One notable exception is that we do imports from other payment providers on behalf of merchants; in such cases we're inheriting a set of data into our vault that is of unknown age.

 In Spreedly's vault, Visa is the dominant card type (Figure 1).
 Visa cards comprise 63% of credit cards stored.
 MasterCard has 29% with American Express (denoted as AmEx in figures) at 6% and Discover card 2%.